DISTRIBUTION BOARD SPECIFICATION

 - Final legend cards will be typed and inserted into the document holder.

 - The bus bars shall comply with relevant IEC standards and shall be braced for the fault currents specified.

-- All joints in the busbars shall be firmly bolted together with suitable high tensile galvanised or cadmium plated steel bolts and nuts.
+- All joints in the busbars shall be firmly bolted together with suitable high tensile galvanized or cadmium plated steel bolts and nuts.
 Spring washers shall be used.
 Busbars shall be easily accessible from the non-restricted side of the board and both ends shall be drilled and tinned as to be readily extendable.

 - Bolted joints shall maintain contact pressure permitting rated current at rated temperature and thermal expansion without buckling of busbars and shall not loosen under vibration.
-Joints on aluminium busbars shall be suitably prepared.
+Joints on aluminum busbars shall be suitably prepared.

-- All busbars shall be carried on insulated supports spaced at intervals of 600mm for main busbars and 300mm for busbar droppers and shall be adequately identified in phase colours.
+- All busbars shall be carried on insulated supports spaced at intervals of 600mm for main busbars and 300mm for busbar droppers and shall be adequately identified in phase colors.
 Connections to busbars shall be bolted.
 The insulators shall be tested in accordance with the relevant standards.

 - Busbar droppers to and from circuit breakers shall have a suitable intermediate insulated support.
-Heavy outgoing cables shall be supported so that these are no undue strain on the circuit breaker or circuit breaker cradle terminals.
+Heavy outgoing cables shall be supported so that there are no undue strain on the circuit breaker or circuit breaker cradle terminals.

-- Where stub bars are used to accommodate large cable ends at the circuit breaker terminals, the we (contractors) shall ensure that the clearance between phases is adequate.
+- Where stub bars are used to accommodate large cable ends at the circuit breaker terminals, we (contractors) shall ensure that the clearance between phases is adequate.